wrainw/kimodo_forked/README.md

 ## Timeline Annotations for BONES-SEED

 As detailed in the [tech report](https://research.nvidia.com/labs/sil/projects/kimodo/assets/kimodo_tech_report.pdf), Kimodo is trained using fine-grained temporal text annotations of mocap clips.
-While the full [Rigplay](https://bones.studio/ai-datasets/) dataset is proprietary, we have released the temporal segmentations for the public [BONES-SEED](https://huggingface.co/datasets/bones-studio/seed) subset.
+While the full [Rigplay 1](https://bones.studio/datasets#rp01) dataset is proprietary, we have released the temporal segmentations for the public [BONES-SEED](https://huggingface.co/datasets/bones-studio/seed) subset.
 These annotations are already included in the BONES-SEED dataset, but the standalone labels and additional information about them will soon be [available on HuggingFace](https://huggingface.co/datasets/nvidia/SEED-Timeline-Annotations).